Tombstone Joint Venture Highlights

 - The Bisbee sediments exhibit widespread fracturing, silica-limonite-sericite-clay alteration, oxidation and in the limey sediments, incipient hornfels and skarn development

-- The Contention open pit mine appears to be hosted in the strongest NS structure which not coincidentally is occupied by dacite porphyry and mafic dikes possibly related to a deeper intrusion
+- The Contention open pit mine appears to be hosted in the strongest NS structure which not coincidentally is occupied by rhyolitic to dacitic porphyry and mafic dikes possibly related to a deeper intrusion

-- Intersections of NE veins, NW anticlinal folds, and the NS dikes are well known to produce high grade mantos within the lower Bisbee, 95% of the Paleozoic section essentially virgin and un-explored.
+- Intersections of NE veins, NW anticlinal folds, and the NS dikes are well known to produce high grade mantos within the lower Bisbee, greater than 95% of the Paleozoic section essentially virgin and un-explored

-- The Contention underground mine was developed to a limited extent below the Bisbee Group chasing mineralization
+- The Contention underground mine was developed to a limited extent below the Bisbee Group following mineralization to 1,000 ft in depth

 - The old Prompter Mine shaft and glory hole along the west side of the district show a strong and ancient WNW structure with low temperature manganese-quartz-calcite veins

-- Several manganese-silver rich mines surround the Property and are indicative of distal mineralization to CRD deposits worldwide
+- Several manganese-silver rich mines surround the Property and are indicative of distal mineralization to CRD deposits worldwide, as does zones of strong manganese oxide mineralization in the Bisbee within the Property

 - The old Bunker Hill mine located in Paleozoic limestones south of the Bisbee basin and along the east extension of the Prompter Fault produced more tonnes than the old Contention mine, and was strongly polymetallic, again evidence that the Paleozoic limestones are prospective